thom4parisot/react-inliner/README.md

 > React components rendered and inlined server-side.

-Stream HTML in, get React-rendered HTML out and improve your app SEO and accessibility!
+Stream HTML in, get React-rendered HTML out and improve the SEO and accessibility of your Web pages!

+The module is still in its early days and looks forward to be improved.

 # Install